mui/material-ui/docs/src/pages/style/color/color.md

 <p class="description">Convey meaning through color.
 Out of the box you get access to all colors in the Material Design spec.</p>

-[Color](https://material.io/design/color/) in material design is inspired by bold hues juxtaposed with muted environments, deep shadows, and bright highlights.
+The Material Design [color system](https://material.io/design/color/) can be used to create a color theme that reflects your brand or style.

 ## Color system

-The Material Design color system can be used to create a color theme that reflects your brand or style.

 ### Important Terms

 #### "Palette"

 A palette is a collection of colors, i.e. hues and their shades.
 Material-UI provides all colors from the Material Design guidelines.
+[This color palette](#color-palette) have been designed to work harmoniously with each other.

 #### "Hue" & "Shade"